stjude-rust-labs/planetary/README.md

   and egress traffic, balancing security with ease of configuration.
 Validate that these meet your segmentation, isolation, and ingress/egress control goals.
-- [ ] **Ingress and External Exposure.** Review any Services or Ingress resources to confirm they are exposed only as needed.
-Ensure TLS termination, authentication, and rate-limiting are configured according to your policies, and integrate the service with a web application firewall.
 - [ ] **Secrets Management.** We've defined Kubernetes Secrets where needed and structured their use for secure injection.
 Verify these secrets meet your standards for confidentiality, access control, and rotation.